Completing the D7-brane local gaugino action: Introduction

 Perturbatively, the no-scale form of $K$ implies that the scalar potential vanishes, $V(T)=0$.
 At the non-perturbative level, however, gaugino condensation in the IR generates a non-zero potential.
 Up to sub-leading quantum corrections this can be described by simply assigning a vev to the gaugino bilinears $\lambda\lambda \to \langle \lambda\lambda \rangle = -4a\,e^{K/2}Ae^{-aT}$ in the Lagrangian~\eqref{4dSugra}.
 This immediately gives the non-perturbative potential \be V(T)=e^K\Big\{\Big| D_T W_0-aAe^{-aT}\Big|^2-3|W_0|^2\Big\}\,, \ee which corresponds to the leading order part (in a large volume expansion) of the scalar potential of an ${\cal N}=1$ model with $K=-3\log(T+\overline{T})$ and $W=W_0+Ae^{-aT}$.
-As such, the potential \eqref{potential} and its multi-moduli generalizations (to be discussed later) are at the heart of the KKLT and LVS proposals.
+As such, the potential \eqref{potential} and its multi-moduli generalizations (to be discussed later) are at the heart of the KKLT and LVS proposals.~\footnote{ We emphasize, however, that our discussion of \eqref{potential} serves mainly to motivate our investigation.
+The technically important equation to be matched with our 10d proposal is \eqref{4dSugra}. }

 Under appropriate circumstances, such setups have the potential to be uplifted to a dS minimum by a small source of positive energy, e.g.~an anti-D3-brane at the tip of a warped throat.
 Whether the right balance of ingredients can be achieved in controlled regimes of string theory has been the subject of many interesting studies recently, see e.g.~\cite{Bena:2018fqc, Blumenhagen:2019qcg, Demirtas:2019sip, Randall:2019ent, Demirtas:2020ffz, Gao:2020xqh, Bena:2020xrh, Hebecker:2020ejb, Carta:2021sms, Carta:2021lqg, Andriot:2021gwv, Honma:2021klo, Bena:2021wyr, Seo:2021kyi, DeLuca:2021pej, Bento:2021nbb}.
 We will not address these issues, including the particularly critical `singular bulk problem' \cite{Gao:2020xqh}, which derives from the `throat-gluing problem' of \cite{Carta:2019rhx} and was recently treated further in \cite{Carta:2021lqg, Andriot:2021gwv}.
 This is an issue specifically of KKLT and appears not to affect the LVS.